GSI Pontivy

 GSI Pontivy (Garde Saint-Ivy Pontivy) is a French football club based in Pontivy, Morbihan.
 It was founded in 1935.
 They play at the Stade Municipal du Faubourg de Verdun, which has a capacity of 3,200.
 The colours of the club are green and white.

-For the 2018–19 season, the club plays in the Championnat National 3.
+The club will play in the Championnat National 1 for the 2026-27 season, following promotion from the Championnat National 2.